9ziggy9/gol/README.md

 make

-./conway
+./conway [-t ticks] [-s window_scale] [-c cell_size]

 Space will run/pause the time evolution and allow you to populate the grid.
 Escape to exit.

-NOTES:
+Window should be resizable now.
+Please report any bugs and I'll try to fix them immediately.

-- Tested on Void, Manjaro, FreeBSD and DragonflyBSD (with gcc).
+Tested on Void, Manjaro, FreeBSD and DragonflyBSD (with gcc).
 BSD make seems to work.

-- I know the implementation of boundary conditions in count_neighbors() is very clunky.
-Perhaps it would be better to increase the field of the game outside the boundaries of the window and deal with them there.

-- Getopts needs to be added to replace macro declarations.
-Ideally window size, cell size and length of ticks.
-It may also be better to include a ttf window to set these things dynamically but would require inclusion of an additional SDL2 library.